eriktjohnson/ErikJohnson/index.md

 ## Professional Standards

-All investigations and demonstrations adhere to principles of confidentiality, ethical conduct, and responsible handling of sensitive information.
+All investigations and demonstrations adhere to principles of confidentiality, ethical conduct, and the responsible handling of sensitive information, consistent with professional and compliance-driven environments.

 ---

 ## Introduction

-(Video introduction coming soon)
+This short introduction video provides an overview of my background, approach, and how I apply investigative and technical methodologies to solve complex problems.
+``

 ---